Básquet Coruña

 Club Básquet Coruña, SAD, also known as Leyma Coruña for sponsorship reasons, is a professional basketball club based in A Coruña, Spain.
-The team plays in the LEB Oro, after being relegated in their 2024–25 ACB season.
+The team plays in the Liga ACB, after being promoted in the 2025–26 Primera FEB season.
 Their home arena is the Coliseum da Coruña.

 History

 Original Básquet Coruña logo, used until 2018.

 CB Coruña was founded in 1996 as a merger of clubs CB Ventorrillo and CB Arteixo.
 This club would substitute former Baloncesto Coruña CAB, that played its last season in Liga EBA before being dissolved.

 After playing some seasons at Liga EBA, the club joined LEB league, where it remained four years, known as Sondeos del Norte due to sponsorship reasons.
 In 2002, CB Coruña sold its LEB spot to a new club Basket Zaragoza.
 After that, the club could continue playing in Liga EBA, thanks to the promotion of its reserve team.

 In 2004, Básquet Coruña did not participate in any competition due to financial reasons, but the club comes back in 2005 to Liga EBA.
 In 2007, the club was invited to the newly created fourth tier LEB Bronce as one of the participants of the Final Stage of the 2006–07 Liga EBA.
 In their debut season, the club clinched the promotion to LEB Plata where it finished in the relegation positions in their first season.
 However, the club was repechaged due to the existence of vacant berths.

 Básquet Coruña consolidated in LEB Plata until 2012, when it achieved a vacant berth in LEB Oro, coming back to the Spanish second division ten years later.

 Coruña won the LEB Oro championship in the 2023–24 season, being promoted to the Liga ACB for the first time in club history.
 They defeated Melilla on the final game day to earn direct promotion.